What to Expect and Do

 The early days will be an emotionally chaotic and unpredictable time.
 Eventually, while the grief and pain will still be present, they will become less overwhelming.
 During this time, you may fear that you are “losing touch,” not respecting his or her legacy, not honoring your love.
 Your grief and its challenges will evolve as life moves forward.

 Keep in mind that no two experiences are the same.
 No two losses are the same.
 What works for you may be different from what works for someone else.
 Be kind and patient with yourself as your needs and perspectives change.
 What works for you on Monday may not work on Tuesday.

-1. Take care of yourself.
 Care for yourself in a way that is nourishing, gentle and kind.
 There is no right way to cope, no ideal time frame, no best method.
 Recognize healthy relationships and create boundaries by saying yes to people and things that support you, and no to those that don’t.
 Preservation of self will continue to evolve with time.
 At first, this may simply mean to remember to eat or shower.
 Over time it may become a conscious decision not to participate in a birthday party, baby shower or relationship.

-6. Connect with others, if and when you wish.
 Engagement and connection with others can help you cope.
 Whether through an old friend or new, a pet or volunteer engagement, or another avenue altogether, find ways to help diminish grief’s toll and let yourself feel renewed and refreshed.